OrdnanceSurvey/ios-sdk-demo-overlay-finder/README.md

 Questions and Issues
 -------

-If you have any questions or issues with the ordnancesurey-ios-sdk or this demo app then please email osopenspacepro@ordnancesurvey.co.uk
+If you have any questions or issues with the openspace-ios-sdk or this demo app then please email osopenspace@ordnancesurvey.co.uk

 Licence
 -------

-The Ordnance Survey iOS SDK is protected by © Crown copyright – Ordnance Survey 2013.
+The Ordnance Survey OpenSpace iOS SDK is protected by © Crown copyright – Ordnance Survey 2013.
 It is subject to licensing terms granted by Ordnance Survey, the national mapping agency of Great Britain.

-The Ordnance Survey iOS SDK includes the Route-Me library.
+The OpenSpace iOS SDK includes the Route-Me library.
 The Route-Me library is copyright (c) 2008-2013, Route-Me Contributors All rights reserved (subject to the BSD licence terms as follows):